TheYoBots/libot-lb/README.md

 1. Your Bot must not be named in the [Banned Bots List](https://lichess.org/team/banned-of-leaderboard-of-bots) for any of the following reasons:
    - For "farming" weaker opponents/Bots.
    - For playing only against human opponents with your Bot.
-   - For playing too often against your other Bots that you own/operate (or "siblings").
+   - For playing too often against other Bots that you own/operate (or "siblings").
    - Or any other reason for which your Bot is listed in [this Lichess Team](https://lichess.org/team/banned-of-leaderboard-of-bots).
 2. Your Bot must have played at least 1 rated game in the week in that respective Variant/Game type.
 3. Your Bot must not have Provisional Rating (with a ?) in that respective Variant/Game type.